ilRECh/RRay/README.md

 ## Classes

 ### GameState
-Main class in the program, which contains input handlers and redraw functionality.
+It's the main class in the program, which contains input handlers and redraw functionality.

 ### Player
 Handles the player's positioning and movements.
 Works with WASD inputs and supports "fishy" mouse movements.